saaspegasus/pegasus-docs/css/tailwind.md

 If you enable dark mode, Pegasus will ship with the default DaisyUI light and dark themes which are used for regular and dark mode, respectively.
 But DaisyUI offers a number of [out-of-the-box themes](https://daisyui.com/docs/themes/) you can use in your Pegasus app.
-To change themes, make sure the theme is enabled in the daisyui sectoin of `site-tailwind.css` and specify what you want for defaults for light and dark mode as follows:
+To change themes, make sure the theme is enabled in the daisyui section of `site-tailwind.css` and specify what you want for defaults for light and dark mode as follows:

 ```css